 DIP does not currently store (retain) PII/PHI but does support the capability for middleware applications to persist PII/PHI data for approved use cases.
-Those data elements consist of: Name, Social Security Number, Date of Birth, Mother's Maiden Name,

-Personal Mailing Address, Personal Phone Numbers, Personal Email Address, Emergency Contact Information, Financial Information, Health Insurance Beneficiary Numbers Account numbers, Certificate/License numbers, Medications, Medical Records, Race/Ethnicity, Tax Identification

-Number, and Medical Record.
+DIP is a pass-through system, records are maintained at the originating system of record, transmitted via DIP and received and maintained by the final system.
+Records are Intermediary Records and maintained until the final record is updated.
 DIP allows middleware applications to handle PII/PHI data in the following ways:

-- 1.PII/PHI data may be passed through from one VA System to another (e.g., from VAProfile to Salesforce).
-This data is not persisted. - 2.For approved use cases, PII/PHI data may be temporarily persisted in Encrypted MessageQueues as part of transaction processing. - 3.PII/PHI data may be written to application logs.
-These logs are persisted for only a shorttimeframe and access to these logs is limited to privileged users. - 4.For approved use cases, files containing PII/PHI data may be persisted in encryptedstorage on DIP.
-The use case defines the lifecycle of the data being persisted on DIP andappropriate policies are applied to enforce that lifecycle. - 5.For approved use cases, PII/PHI data may be persisted in an encrypted database.
-The use casedefines the lifecycle of the data being persisted on DIP and appropriate policies are applied toenforce that lifecycle.
+- 1.PII/PHI data may be passed through from one VA System to another (e.g., from VA Profile to Salesforce).
+This data is not persisted. - 2.For approved use cases, PII/PHI data may be temporarily persisted in Encrypted Message Queues as part of transaction processing. - 3.PII/PHI data may be written to application logs.
+These logs are persisted for only a short time frame and access to these logs is limited to privileged users. - 4.For approved use cases, files containing PII/PHI data may be persisted in encrypted storage on DIP.
+The use case defines the lifecycle of the data being persisted on DIP and appropriate policies are applied to enforce that lifecycle. - 5.For approved use cases, PII/PHI data may be persisted in an encrypted database.
+The use case defines the lifecycle of the data being persisted on DIP and appropriate policies are applied to enforce that lifecycle.